lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

 With the serializer in place we need more 2 steps, the view and the url mapping.

 Let's do both in sequence, first the view.
 For the view we are going to use a [ModelViewSet](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset).
-Inside our file `music.views.py` we need to add this snipper.
+Inside our file `music.views.py` we need to add this snippet.

 ```python
 # music/views.py